 Now, I don’t claim to be an authenticity expert or a marketing guru.
-Although I’ve worked for about the past 18 years on marketing writing projects, I still think I’ve got a lot to learn.
+Although I’ve worked as a marketing writer for over 18 years, I still think I’ve got a lot to learn.
 In fact, I don’t expect that to change.
 In today’s fluid, dynamic online world, learning is a constant.

 What I do know for sure, though, is that authenticity isn’t an option, like cruise control or free wifi.
 Authenticity—putting yourself out there in your truest form, not some artificial persona—is an absolute, non-negotiable necessity.